renovatebot/renovate/website/docs/configuration-options.md

 Set to true if repository package.json files contain any local (file) dependencies + lock files.
 The `package.json` files from each will be copied to disk before lock file generation, even if they are within ignored directories.

-## depTypeList

-Use this field if you want to limit a `packageRule` to certain `depType` values.
-Invalid if used outside of a `packageRule`.

 ## description

 The description field is used by config presets to describe what they do.
 They are then collated as part of the onboarding description.